About Us

 Weather Cancellations

-For weather closings and program cancellations at the WREC, listen to KYW News Radio, 1060 AM, Fox 29 News or check Channels 22 or 45, or the Township website at www.warminstertownship.org.
-Just listen or watch for our name and message!
+For weather closings and program cancellations, visit the Township website at www.warminstertownship.org or visit our Warminster Township Parks and Recreation on Facebook.
 We are unable to give refunds or credit for emergency or weather-related cancellations, or other circumstances beyond our control.
 However, we will make every possible attempt to reschedule the event.

 Accessibility